 A modified Tiny Tots program is offered for children aged 3-5 years old.
 Children must have turned three before they can take part.

 Track and field programs are for children five and up.
-Children compete in groups determined by their age at October 1 of each year.
+Children compete in groups determined by their age on 31st December.

 What age group will my child be in?

-Athletes must participate in groups determined by their age at the 1st October.
+Athletes must participate in groups determined by their age on the 31st of December.
 Age groups range from Tiny Tots (3 to 5 years olds) and Under 6 to Under 17 in both boys and girls.
-Please refer to the Little Athletics SA Age Group Calculator if you are not sure of which age group your child would be in.
+Please refer to the Little Athletics SA Age Group Calculator if you are not sure which age group your child would be in.
 Athletes cannot go up or down an age group for any reason – proof of age may be requested.

 What level of ability do children have to be to join?

 Our emphasis is on Family, Fun & Fitness.
 Children can join with any level of skill or fitness.
 Children are given plenty of encouragement to achieve personal bests (PB’s).
-Little Athletics recognises that children vary widely in shape, size and athletic ability, and thus is one of few sports that successfully caters for all.
+Little Athletics recognises that children vary widely in shape, size and athletic ability, and this is one of few sports that successfully caters to all.

 Can we try out before registering?

 Yes, we offer athletes two free ‘Come and Try‘ sessions.
 It is compulsory for families to first complete an online Come and Try registration.
 Your child/children will be able to join in all the events with the children in their age group.